MetthewB/ML4Science-CS433/README.md

 # ML4Science: Image Denoising Project

 This project focuses on improving image quality by reducing noise using state-of-the-art denoising techniques and models.
-The repository includes scripts for training and evaluating models, datasets (both raw and processed), and results of denoised images using various algorithms.
+The repository includes scripts for training and evaluating models, datasets (both raw and processed), and results of denoised images using various algorithms

 ---